Beate Hofmann: Life

-Hofmann studied Lutheran theology at Kirchliche Hochschule Bethel in Bielefeld, Heidelberg University, Northwestern University, University of Hamburg, and Ludwig Maximilian University of Munich.
-On October 31, 1993 she was ordained pastor in the Evangelical Lutheran Church in Bavaria.
+Hofmann studied Lutheran theology at Kirchliche Hochschule Bethel (now part of Bielefeld University), Heidelberg University, Northwestern University, University of Hamburg, and LMU Munich.
+On October 31, 1993, she was ordained pastor in the Evangelical Lutheran Church in Bavaria.
 Until 1996 she was a pastor at Reformations-Gedächtnis-Kirche in München-Großhadern.

-In 1999 she was awarded a Ph.D. in practical theology by Ludwig Maximilian University of Munich.
-From 1998 to 2003 she was theological director of studies at Diakonie Neuendettelsau, and from 2003 to 2013 a professor at Lutheran University in Nuremberg (now Lutheran University of Applied Sciences Nuremberg).
-In 2012 she completed her habilitation at Augustana Divinity School Neuendettelsau with an empirical study on religious education for adults, and in 2013 was appointed professor for diaconal science and diaconal management at the Kirchliche Hochschule Wuppertal/Bethel, where in 2017 she became the director of the Institut für Diakoniewissenschaft und Diakoniemanagement (Institute for Diaconal Studies and Diaconal Management).
+In 1999, she was awarded a Ph.D. in practical theology by LMU Munich.
+From 1998 to 2003 she was the theological director of studies at Diakonie Neuendettelsau, and from 2003 to 2013 a professor at Lutheran University in Nuremberg (now Lutheran University of Applied Sciences Nuremberg).
+In 2012, she completed her habilitation at Augustana Divinity School Neuendettelsau with an empirical study on religious education for adults, and was appointed professor for diaconal science and diaconal management at the Kirchliche Hochschule Wuppertal/Bethel in 2013, where she became the director of the Institut für Diakoniewissenschaft und Diakoniemanagement (Institute for Diaconal Studies and Diaconal Management) in 2017.

-In 2019 Hofmann was elected bishop of Evangelical Church of Hesse Electorate-Waldeck.
+Hofmann was elected bishop of Evangelical Church of Hesse Electorate-Waldeck in 2019.